Coarse graining correlation matrices according to macrostructures: Financial markets as a paradigm: Results and discussion

 \section{Results and discussion}

 In this section, we first present the time evolution of market states for five clusters by optimizing standard deviation of intra-cluster distance $\sigma_{intra}$ without applying the PM and compare it to sectorial Guhr matrices resulting from the same correlation matrices.
-For the analysis, we first compute the Pearson correlation matrix using return time series and then apply PM followed by CG to obtain the Guhr matrices for each epoch.
+For the analysis, we first compute the Pearson correlation matrix using return time series and then apply PM followed by CG to obtain the Guhr matrices for each epoch. {Remember that the ${N_s\times N_s}$ Guhr matrices are obtained by coarse graining Pearson correlation matrices taking the average over different intra- and inter-sectorial correlation matrix elements.
+Considering each intra- and inter-sectorial blocks as shown in Figs. \ref{fig:1a} and \ref{fig:2a}, we sum all the correlation matrix elements inside the block (excluding the self-correlations) and divide by the total number of correlation matrix elements $m$ in the block; see Eq. \eqref{eq-sect}}.
 Then, using the Pearson and Guhr matrices, we do KM to obtain the market states.
 We also dimensionally scale the correlation matrices to three dimensions and show the 2$D$ projections.
 We shall do this first for S\&P 500 and then for Nikkei 225.